The ABC's of Hepatitis: Get to Know This Viral Disease

 What's the Difference Between Hepatitis A, B and C?

-There are vaccines to prevent Hepatitis A and B; however, there is not one for Hepatitis C. Plus, if you've had one hepatitis virus, you could still get one of the others.
+There are vaccines to prevent Hepatitis A and B; however, there is not one for Hepatitis C. Plus, if you've had one hepatitis virus the past, you could still get one of the others anytime in the future.

 Hepatitis A: There's a Vaccine For That